- Fulvicin P/G®¶

 Before taking griseofulvin,

-- tell your doctor and pharmacist if you are allergic to griseofulvin, penicillin, or any other drugs.
+- tell your doctor and pharmacist if you are allergic to griseofulvin, or any other medications.

 - tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially anticoagulants ('blood thinners') such as warfarin (Coumadin), oral contraceptives, cyclosporine (Neoral, Sandimmune), phenobarbital (Luminal), and vitamins.